 It’s hard to build but it’s easy to destroy.
 We are going to live by hope and we are optimistic we will resume our business soon.

 Your final thoughts?

 Abidine laghfiri: We have to help each other for all of us to survive.
-Humanity has learnt that from this pandemic.
+Humanity has learned that from this pandemic.

 Top of the month

 How to Recover Deleted WhatsApp Messages without Backup (iOS/Android)

 Resources9 months ago

 How to Unlock iPhone if Forgot Passcode without Restore

 How to Restore Deleted Data from Android Phones without Backup